With over 60 professors in the program, our student-teacher ratio is less than 1 : 1.

-Junior Research Fellow in Constitutional Law, Trinity College, University of Oxford / Corresponding Fellow, Tarello Institute for Legal Philosophy, University of Genoa
+Lecturer, Macquarie Law School (Macquarie University / Corresponding Fellow, Tarello Institute for Legal Philosophy, University of Genoa

 Andrea is also a Corresponding Fellow of the Tarello Institute for Legal Philosophy (University of Genoa) and a course convenor on the Master in Global Rule of Law and Constitutional Democracy.
 He is a referee for several academic journals and sits on the editorial boards of Analisi e Diritto and Revus - Journal for constitutional theory and philosophy of law.

 Associate professor in Philosophy of Law at the University Carlos III of Madrid